Thursday, 9 April 2026

 At its core, a menorah is the scriptural symbol of God’s light, presence, wisdom, and creative order.
 The Hebrew itself already hints at this: menorah comes from the root word meaning light, to shine, or to give light.

 The menorah is viewed as a symbol of divine presence.
-Across scripture, light = God’s presence, guidance, and truth.
+Across scripture light equals God’s presence, guidance, and truth.
 The menorah’s continual flame in the Holy Place represented: God dwelling among His people.
 God illuminating the path of righteousness.
 God’s wisdom shining in darkness.
 Its perpetual burning was commanded in Exodus 27:20–21, showing that God’s presence is not intermittent but enduring.

 The seven branches represent completeness and creation.
 The number seven in scripture signals wholeness, fullness, and divine perfection.
 Many scholars and Jewish traditions see the menorah as a symbol of: The seven days of creation.
 The fullness of God’s wisdom.
 The complete cycle of divine order.
 The menorah becomes a visual theology: creation illuminated by the Creator.

 The menorah is also considered a symbol of the Spirit.
 In Zechariah 4, the prophet sees a golden lampstand fed by two olive trees.
 The olive trees represent the two anointed ones who stand beside the Lord of the whole earth (Christ and Holy Spirit).
-God interprets the vision: “Not by might, nor by power, but by My Spirit.”
-This ties the menorah directly to the empowering presence of Christ and Holy Spirit—the true source of illumination and strength – and that works today, through His ministers and servants (that’s you and me).
+God interprets the vision to the prophet: “Not by might, nor by power, but by My Spirit.”
+This ties the menorah directly to the empowering presence of Christ and Holy Spirit—the true source of illumination and strength – and that works today, through Christ and the Holy Spirit as well as His ministers and servants (that’s you and me).

 - It is a place of light—meaning your life becomes a vessel where divine illumination flows.